blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

    * Ensure the configuration is correct.
 Do not assume the configurations are the same for each wallet.

- * Change `rpcuser` and `rpcpassword` to something unique to you.
+ * Change `rpcuser=` and `rpcpassword=` to something unique to you.
 For security reasons you should have a different RPC username and password for each wallet

  * If you’re using a single machine use IP: `127.0.0.1`